 Registered Mohawk College student who self-identifies as a First Nations, Inuit, Métis (FNMI), status or non-status person is eligible to apply for an Indigenous Student Award (FNMI) - students can self-identify via MyMohawk under the Registration tab.
 If you were in receipt of a PSET bursary awarded by Mohawk College in the Fall or Winter semesters of the academic year, you are not eligible to receive an award from IESS.

-Students are only considered for a PSET Bursary if they have completed the MMFAP Application, linked below via the Additional Funding Opportunity menu.
+Students are only considered for a PSET Bursary if they have completed the Financial Assistance Profile application, linked below via the Additional Funding Opportunity menu.

 There are three parts to the Indigenous Student Award application that must be submitted.